 Without a doubt, the knee is a complex joint.
 And it engages in more daily functions than you might think.
 Whether you have a chronic discomfort condition or severe injury, knee pain is a major obstacle.
 This discomfort can prevent more aggressive physical lifestyles–like contact sports–altogether.

 For patients undergoing orthopedic recovery, active exercises might not be possible.
 Instead, low-impact exercises can provide the advantages of motion, without the drawbacks of more demanding activities.
 In this post, we’ll explore how low-impact exercises can streamline recovery, as well as their inherent physical benefits.
 With a better understanding of these exercises, you can improve your orthopedic health in 2021.

 Maybe in the short term, but not for the long haul.

 As far as the function of your body is concerned, a decreased range of motion is the primary consequence of an injury.
 The same is true for orthopedic knee injuries– especially those involving muscle or tissue damage.
 And, the goal of any orthopedic treatment process is restoring the range of motion.
-This generally involves physical therapy, along with guided exercises, and if necessary, more serious procedures such as surgery or joint replacement.
+Generally, this involves physical therapy, along with guided exercises.
+And if necessary, it may need more serious procedures such as surgery or joint replacement.

-While resting is an important aspect of recovery, exercise is an often overlooked element.
-From an orthopedics perspective, engaging in deliberate (albeit carefully selected) exercises is critical.
+Of course, resting is an important aspect of recovery.
+However, exercise is often overlooked as a remedy.
+From an orthopedic perspective, engaging in deliberate exercises is critical.
 Doing so naturally restores the knee’s range of motion, without the potential for side effects.
 Planning exercises that gradually increase in intensity is the fundamental principle behind sports medicine.
 This is especially true for back pain, but applies to knee pain as well.
-And, the type of injury can determine which type of exercise will be most beneficial.
+Also, the type of injury can determine which type of exercise will be most beneficial.